Applying for aid: the requirements

 You don’t have to complete the FAFSA to apply for scholarships, although we suggest you do — you could be eligible for other types of aid!
 Unlike other forms of financial assistance, you’ll need to apply for most scholarships individually, and the process will vary by program.

-Using SFA's general application for hundred of scholarships
+Using SFA's general application for hundreds of scholarships

 SFA has hundreds of scholarships available to new and returning students.
 The Office of Financial Aid and Scholarships offers a scholarship portal that allows you to search and apply for SFA scholarships using a single application!